aws-neuron/aws-neuron-sdk/release-notes/tensorflow-neuron/tensorflow-neuron-v2.rst

            migrate your application.

-* Updated Tensorflow 2.3.x from Tensorflow 2.3.3 to Tensorflow 2.3.4.
+* Updated TensorFlow 2.3.x from TensorFlow 2.3.3 to TensorFlow 2.3.4.
-* Updated Tensorflow 2.4.x from Tensorflow 2.4.2 to Tensorflow 2.4.3.
+* Updated TensorFlow 2.4.x from TensorFlow 2.4.2 to TensorFlow 2.4.3.
-* Updated Tensorflow 2.5.x from Tensorflow 2.5.0 to Tensorflow 2.5.1.
+* Updated TensorFlow 2.5.x from TensorFlow 2.5.0 to TensorFlow 2.5.1.

 Resolved Issues